Find us +44 (0)113 2837100

 - Conclusion (250 words).

 Workplace Hours: Students are expected to spend a minimum of 80 hours in the workplace working with their industry mentor whether on-site or off-site to support their project and a skills-development pathway.
 Students can spend the hours in learning a new programming language; using LinkedIn or O’Reilly Learning to complete professionally relevant training; completing professional certifications such as Google or Azure cloud qualifications to support the development of their project.
 The pattern of these hours depends on the project in which students may work the hours intensively over a number of weeks or undertake a small number of hours over a number of weeks.
 Normally, the earliest students would begin their workplace hours would be October and be expected to complete the hours by the end of March of their final year.
-Workplace hours to be pass / fail; where the skills pathway is chosen, students would be expected to complete and evidence the training and associated outputs.
+Workplace hours to be pass/fail; where the skills pathway is chosen, students would be expected to complete and evidence the training and associated outputs.

 In relation to the work-placement, a tripartite sign-off form will be required.
 This form will include the details of the project outline by the student, will be verified by the employer and signed off by the study supervisor.
 This should also include an agreed pattern of working hours.
 The employer will also be asked to submit 3 appraisal forms (end Semester 1, mid-Feb Semester 2 and end Semester 2).

 In this module, formative assessment will be used to support the skills that contribute to the assessment.
-Formative assessment includes student-led seminars, mock viva, skills audit, and specific research tasks.
+Formative assessment includes student-led seminars, mock viva, skills audit and specific research tasks.
 Formative feedback will be an ongoing process within class sessions.

 Full details are available in the Module Handbook.

-Assessment components 2, 3 and 4 must be passed in line with PSRB requirements.
+Assessment components 2 and 3 must be passed in line with PSRB requirements.
+Assessment component 4 must be passed in line with University regulations.

 Assessment:

-001 Project outline; 750 word equivalent; end of semester 1 10%
+001 Project outline; 750 word equivalent; mid- semester 1 20%

-002 Artefact; 3,000 words equivalent; end of semester 2 40%
+002 Artefact & Viva; 3,000 words equiv + 10 min demo; end of semester 2 40%

-003 Written project; 3,000 words; end of semester 2 40%
+003 Written report; 3,000 words; end of semester 2 40%

 Fact File

-Module Coordinator - Antesar Shabut
+Module Coordinator - Lesley May

 Level - 6